wltrimbl/cmsc13600-course-materials/docs/HW-1-Python.md

 `git push origin hw_1`  # updates your github
 `git push partner hw_1`  # updates your partner's github (!)

 Don't be afraid of messing things up.
 Every change that you have added to git history with `git add` and `git commit` is something you can expect to get back from your history if you run the right commands.
-(This usually requires 10 minutes of skimming seemingly irrelevant discussion on stackoverflow, but that's modern life.)
+(This usually requires 10 minutes on stackoverflow, but that's modern life.)

+Next week, we'll send you some updates to your  `CMSC-13600-Data-Engineering/project-Alpacawang` via a pull request.

 ## Grading ( 4 points)
 1. (2 points) `samplit-xxx.py` has correct behavior when used as above